 - Trolling Creator: He's not as bad as some others, but the way he wrote the pairings raised a few eyebrows:

-- He explained that he already had decided that Naruto would end up with Hinata early on and that he put all the Naruto/Sakura references, parallels and comparisons (both out and in-universe) between Naruto's mother, Kushina, and Sakura specifically to troll shipping fans.
+- He explained that he already had decided Naruto would end up with Hinata in the very early stages of the manga and that he put all the Naruto/Sakura references, parallels and comparisons (both out and in-universe) between Naruto's mother, Kushina, and Sakura specifically to troll shipping fans, and that Sakura was never going to be Naruto's main love interest to begin with; it was always going to be Hinata, since the beginning.

 - He trolled the shipping fandom again (specifically the Sasuke/Karin shippers who suggested that Sarada was in reality Karin's daughter) in the Post-Script Season Naruto Gaiden, with the revelation that Sarada could actually be the daughter of Sasuke with Karin instead of Sakura, he even added scene of a DNA test to confirm this causing the fandom to explode... but then in the end it was revealed that Sakura was indeed Sarada's biological mother all along, while Karin was the midwife during Sarada's birth.
 With this, Kishimoto's status of troll is fully confirmed.